Laura Secord, a legendary figure

 Now avoiding the main roads, Laura and Elizabeth chose a difficult path along the course of Twelve Mile Creek, which flowed past DeCew House.
 Elizabeth, however, was not endowed with her aunt’s stamina; after tramping through fields and woods, she collapsed, leaving Laura to complete the most hazardous part of the journey alone.
 In the evening, Laura arrived hungry and exhausted at a Native camp and persuaded the chief to take her to British headquarters.
 Once there, she alerted the Lieutenant of the surprise attack.

 Two days later, on June 24, 1813, British and Native troops intercepted the Americans and forced their surrender at the Battle of Beaver Dams.
 In 1814, the peace treaty came into effect, and the border between the United States and Canada has never seen hostility since.

-Although Laura Secord received 100 pounds from England’s Prince of Wales in 1860, many years would elapse before her brave feat was recognized as an act of heroism.
+Although Laura Secord received 100 pounds from Edward, Prince of Wales, in 1860, many years would elapse before her brave feat was recognized as an act of heroism.
 After her death, two monuments were erected in her memory: one was built by the Government of Canada in Queenston; and the other by the Ontario Historical Society at Lundy’s Lane.